 Flights go to smaller Moroccan cities such as Oujda, Ouarzazate, Agadir, Rabat, or Essaouira.
 If your journey is taking you beyond Morocco you will find flights to destinations across the Middle East and West Africa from Casablanca or Marrakech.

 Most visitors will not need a visa to visit Morocco.
-You should however double check to make sure you will not depending on your passport country.
-Visitors are typically permitted to stay in Morocco up to 90 days.
-When you arrive in Morocco you will be asked to fill out a white landing card.
-It looks like this.
+You should however double-check to make sure you will not.
+Visas requirements depend on your passport country.
+Visitors are typically permitted to stay in Morocco for up to 90 days.

 - A light weight jacket.
 You may want a warmer jacket if you will be in the mountains or desert during winter months.

-- Hand sanitizer or baby wipes to keep on hand.
+- Hand sanitizer or baby wipes for times when you may not have access to water.

 - If you’re traveling off the beaten path you may want to bring some small roles of toilet paper or tissue with but it is more and more common now to find paper in most bathrooms.